Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 I'm looking for funding.
 Can we chat?

-Please send us a little information and provide us some time to review.
+Please send us a little information and allow us some time to review.

 How can I get involved?